Product photography mistakes ecommerce should avoid

 - Not showing specific areas.
 Any part of the product that people interact with or ask questions about should be specifically shown.
 Inside of a backpack?
 Zippers?
 Control panels?
 All of them should have dedicated images to show the things buyers want to see.

-Content Mistake #2- Non-brand specific images
+Content Mistake #2- Non-brand specific product photos

 As wonderful as the product you’re selling surely is, other stores are selling something pretty similar to it, if not exactly the same.
 Especially if you aren’t selling a completely unique product, that adds to the feeling that they could get the same thing from someone else.